butla/microservice-playground/README.md

 # Findings
 1. Docker can throttle CPU time by relative share size or by assigning to a certain core (or both).
 More [here](https://goldmann.pl/blog/2014/09/11/resource-management-in-docker/)
+1. Multiple cores are available for the app in CF. uWSGI communicated that while starting.

 # Benchmarking
 Performance tests done with Gatling.